 Our recommended Tripod is sold by KamiSafe and offers a fluid head tripod mount with a decent quality; more than sufficient for streaming.

 If instead, you prefer a wall-mounted solution, you can buy this thing designed for CCTV cameras.
-Just be sure the screws are in the stud and you’re good to go. and Yes, I know.
-I just said avoid ball mounts.
-I Know.
-I’m just giving you options.
+Just be sure the screws are in the stud and you’re good to go. and Yes, we know.
+We just said avoid ball mounts.
+We Know!
+We’re just giving you options.